ynzhuJHU/ynzhuJHU.github.io/_pages/teaching.md

 </style>

 <div class="center">
-  <p>A teacher is a person who passes down the Dao, imparts professional knowledge and resolves doubt. - Han Y</p>
+  <p>A teacher is a person who passes down the Dao, imparts professional knowledge and resolves doubt. - Y Han </p>
 </div>